 Although located in Gangwon-do province, Elysian Gangchon can be reached on the Seoul Metro or the ITX Cheongchun express train with regular shuttle buses from the station, again meaning no reservations are required and you can head out there at whatever time suits you.

 3. Vivaldi Park

 Vivaldi Park is another Gangwon-do resort which is actually very convenient to Seoul, thanks in particular to their free shuttle bus for international tourists.
-It takes 2 hours from Myeongdong and costs you nothing, making Vivaldi almost as convenient to reach as Seoul hills like Jisan Forest and Yangji Pine while being a bigger & better hill (Vivaldi is the biggest hill you can reach from Seoul for free)
+It takes 90 minutes from Myeongdong and costs you nothing, just make sure to make your shuttle bus reservation 2 days in advance as required.
+Vivaldi is the biggest hill you can reach from Seoul for free without a season pass.